seccodingguy/Team1-Project1/README.md

 # Project Overview
 This project focuses on performing **Exploratory Data Analysis (EDA)** on multiple datasets.
 The notebook includes functionality for loading, cleaning, analyzing, and visualizing data using Python libraries such as `pandas`, `matplotlib`, `seaborn`, and `numpy`.
 The reusable functions enable efficient handling of data cleaning, outlier detection, and correlation analysis.

-The analysis is used to answer the hypothesis: The overall Air Quality increased due to less commerce, driving, etc. during the onset of the COVID pandemic.
+The analysis is driven by the hypothesis: The overall Air Quality increased due to less commerce, driving, etc. during the onset of the COVID pandemic.

 The data was sourced from the EPA Air Quality (https://www.epa.gov/air-quality) site to obtain monthly AQI data from 2019-2021 for the following three US cities, chosen with varying population levels:
 <ul>